9 College Credits Earned: U. S. History I – 3, U. S. History II – 3, British Literature – 3

 British Literature (Book Set: British Literature for Christian Homeschoolers)

-- Volume 1: Great Works – Classics like Beowulf, Sir Gawain and the Green Knight, Macbeth, and Pilgrim’s Progress, each with helpful introductions and extensive footnotes
+- Volume 1: Great Works – Four classics: Beowulf, Sir Gawain and the Green Knight, Macbeth, and Pilgrim’s Progress, each with helpful introductions and extensive footnotes

 - Volume 2: Short Stories, Poems, and Essays – Many “capital” new selections!
 I’ve sorted through literally hundreds of short stories and essays and chosen the very best, with many hidden gems I’ll guarantee you’ve never even heard of.